aramis-lab/leaspy/docs/mathematics.md

 ## Riemanian framework

 ### Disease progression represented as trajectory
 As presented in the figure, the model draws a parallel line between a clinical and a Riemannian point of view of the disease progression.
-The idea is to see the variability of the disease progression as a Riemannian manifold where the longitudinal observations $y_{i,j,k}$  are aligned in an individual trajectory $\gamma_i$ that traverses the manifold.
+The idea is to see the variability of the disease progression mapped onto a Riemannian manifold where the longitudinal observations $y_{i,j,k}$  are aligned in an individual trajectory $\gamma_i$ that traverses the manifold.

 ![intuition](./_static/images/intuition.png)
 __From clinical to Riemannian point of view (extracted from {cite}`ortholand_joint_2024`)__